NDS Voucher National Digital Strategy

 Phase 1 and 2 of the small, but very successful “Test” were done in Dublin in 2014. followed by the rest of the country in August for this part of the National Digital Strategy.
-Now three years later in 2017, to build on the success of the 2014/15/16 rollout, more vouchers are becoming available – LIMITED NUMBER.
+Now five years later in 2019, to build on the success of the 2014/15/16 rollout, more vouchers are becoming available – LIMITED NUMBER.

 1000 Vouchers were given out by end June 2015 and a report revealed some findings, namely:

 Consumers across Ireland now spending almost €1m online every hour

 - 70% of NDS Voucher firms expect to employ on average 1.4 new more staff members this year

 - Average sales increase by NDS recipients up by over 20%

 - 85% saw an increase in customer enquiries

 - 40% had generated customer interest from new markets overseas

 - 60% said that the new business was additional and did not displace existing sales

 - 99% expected their online business to grow in importance